ubiqsecurity/ubiq-java/README.md

 The library needs to be configured with your account credentials which is available in your [Ubiq Dashboard][dashboard] [credentials][credentials].
 The credentials can be set using environment variables, loaded from an explicitly specified file, or read from the default location (~/.ubiq/credentials).
 A configuration can also be supplied to control specific behavior of the library.
 The configuration file can be loaded from an explicit file or read from the default location [~/.ubiq/configuration].
 See [below](#configuration-file) for a sample configuration file and content description.
+The credentials object needs to be initialized using the configuration object and the credentials.init method.
+The credentials object only needs to be initialized one time, even if it is used to encrypt / decrypt many different object.